 In addition to performances in many of the worlds leading festivals including the BBC Proms, Verbier Festival, Switzerland and the Edinburgh International Festival, the trio are regularly invited as soloists in triple concerto repertoire, appearing with orchestras such as the Royal Philharmonic Orchestra, BBC Wales and Frankfurt Museums Orchestra.
 They are currently 'Artists in Residence at Cambridge University and appointees of the Irene R Miller Piano Trio Residency at the University of Toronto, Canada.

-Amatis Trio released their debut CD on cAVI Records featuring the music of Enescu, Ravel and Britten.
-The disc received high praise amongst critics and earned the ensemble's inclusion in the Gramophone Magazine's 'Artists to Watch`.
+The Amatis Trio released their debut CD on AVI Records featuring the music of Enescu, Ravel and Britten.
+The disc received high praise amongst critics and earned the ensemble inclusion in Gramophone Magazines 'Artists to Watch`.

-Lea and Sam both play on very fine Jean-Baptiste Vuillaume instruments kindly loaned by generous patrons through the Beares International Violin Society.
+Both Lea and Sam play on very fine Jean-Baptiste Vuillaume instruments kindly loaned by generous patrons through the Beares International Violin Society.